mastixstudio/mastixstudio/README.md

 ## Notebooks

 The [notebooks](https://github.com/mastixstudio/notebooks) showcase functionality in MASTIX Studio and is divided into two types: tutorials and use cases.
 Tutorials cover building blocks of the library and use cases apply these building blocks to real problems.

+## Adjoint Algorithmic Differentiation

+Adjoint Algorithmic Differentiation (AAD), also known as automatic differentiation, is a powerful method for efficiently computing derivatives, especially suited for high-dimensional problems.
+For more detailed information see [Introduction to Adjoint Algorithmic Differentiation](https://github.com/mastixstudio/mastixstudio/blob/main/IntroductionToAAD.md).

 ## Contact